hashchange/backbone.select/readme.md

   Note that you don't need to call `close()` if you use Backbone.Picky in "single-collection mode", without sharing models among collections.

+### Events

+If you are working with events a lot, there are a few details which may help.

+- When selected models are added or removed, the collection is updated and the corresponding `select:*` event is fired.
+In its options, the name of the initial Backbone `add` or `remove` event is available as `options._externalEvent`.
+  The `select:*` options also contain the event options of the initial Backbone event.

+- By contrast, a `reset` does not trigger a `select:*` or `deselect:one` event on the collection which is reset.
+The command is meant to suppress individual notifications, just like it does for `add` and `remove` events, and only fires a `reset` event in the end.

 ## Custom options